ebotbesong/PCB-Business-card-/README.md

 # Business card
 This is my business card project.
-The card is designed on a PCB board.
+The card is designed on a PCB board using the KICAD 5.61 EDA.
 The idea is not completely new and was done in a bit to understand the PCB manufacturing supply chain.
 I got the card manufactured in China using JLPCB and shipped back to me at Tokyo.

 A Through hole was added so that the cards can served as a keyholder.
 I use one myself as a personal keyholder.
 All designed files are made available for anyone interested in the project to use, replicate and modify.
 ## Top view